The Practice

 Defining results, constraints, and re-engagement conditions instead of step-by-step interfaces

-Related essay →AXD draws from established traditions of rigour.
-These are the intellectual reference points that inform the discipline's standards.
+Related essay →AXD draws from the organisations defining the infrastructure of agentic commerce.
+These are the reference points that inform the discipline's standards.

 McKinsey Global Institute

-The gold standard for structured authority.
-The template for commissioned research pieces.
+The gold standard for structured authority on agentic AI's economic impact.
+The template for commissioned research on how autonomous agents will reshape industries.

 Coming in Phase 2